-Third, Rule 507(b) currently states that, when making a decision concerning an application for assignment in an option, the Exchange shall consider the applicant's prior performance as a specialist, SQT, or RSQT based on evaluations conducted pursuant to Exchange Rule 510.
-The Exchange is, as discussed below, proposing to update Rule 510 so that in lieu of the current formulaic language in the rule, there is new language that accentuates the good standing of members.
+Third, Rule 507(b) currently states that, when making a decision concerning an application for assignment in an option, the Exchange shall consider the applicant's prior performance as a specialist, SQT, or RSQT based on evaluations conducted pursuant to Exchange Rule 510.15 The Exchange is, as discussed below, proposing to update Rule 510 so that in lieu of the current formulaic language in the rule, there is new language that accentuates the good standing of members.
 In light of this, the Exchange proposes to update the 507(b) reference to state that the Exchange can consider the applicant's prior performance as a specialist, SQT or RSQT based on "good standing pursuant to Rule 510."
 The Exchange is not proposing any other change to Rule 507.
-The Exchange notes that the other aspects of Rule 507, such as, for example, RSQTO eligibility criteria,
+The Exchange notes that the other aspects of Rule 507, such as, for example, RSQTO eligibility criteria, 16 of Directors who has no material business relationship with a broker or dealer, the Exchange, or its affiliates."

-&lt;sup>15 Other factors for consideration include: (A) the financial and technical resources available to the applicant; and (B) the applicant's experience and expertise in market making or options trading.
+Other factors for consideration include: (A) the financial and technical resources available to the applicant; and (B) the applicant's experience and expertise in market making or options trading.
 Rule 507(b).

-&lt;sup>16 These RSQTO criteria include: (A) Significant market-making and/or specialist experience in a broad array of securities; (B) Superior resources, including capital, technology and personnel; (C) Demonstrated history of stability, superior electronic capacity, and superior operational capacity; (D) Proven ability to interact with order flow in all types of markets; (E) Existence of order flow commitments; (F) Willingness to accept allocations as an RSQT in options overlying 400 or more securities; and (G) Willingness and ability to make competitive markets on the Exchange and otherwise to promote the Exchange in a manner that is likely to enhance the ability of the Exchange to compete successfully for order flow in the options it trades.
+These RSQTO criteria include: (A) Significant market-making and/or specialist experience in a broad array of securities; (B) Superior resources, including capital, technology and personnel; (C) Demonstrated history of stability, superior

+SQT and RSQT eligibility criteria, 17 and technological ability for RSQTOs, SQTs, or RSQTs, 18 remain in place.
+19 electronic capacity, and superior operational capacity; (D) Proven ability to interact with order flow in all types of markets; (E) Existence of order flow commitments; (F) Willingness to accept allocations as an RSQT in options overlying 400 or more securities; and (G) Willingness and ability to make competitive markets on the Exchange and otherwise to promote the Exchange in a manner that is likely to enhance the ability of the Exchange to compete successfully for order flow in the options it trades.
 Rule 507(a)(i).